NagrajN/typescript-docset/README.md

 The parser directory contains a simple Java Script Parser that runs on Node.
 To run the parser use "npm install" for required dependencies and then "node parser.js".

-You don't need to run the parser unless
+You don't need to run the parser unless you are ...

-(a) Regenerate Indexes
+(a) Regenerating Indexes

-(b) you are trying to parse a new version of the specification (expect breakage)
+(b) Parse a new version of the specification (expect breakage)

-(c) You need to extend the current indexing.
+(c) Extend the existing indexing

 ## Doc Set Sections